 What wheelie bin sizes are available?

 Check out the images below for size comparisons.
-All bin images are shown next to woman of 1.65m height – the Australian average:
+All bin images are shown next to woman of 1.65m height – the Australian average in 2018:

 120 litre wheelie bin sizes: